 '''What You Don't Know Won't Hurt You!"

-Take steps now to expose reality and get the knowledge you need then act on it.
-And get help…because you don't know what you don't know.
+Take steps now to expose reality, get the knowledge you need, and act on it.
+Get help — because you don't know what you don't know.

 Pat Ennis